 HTIC graduates have transferred to and completed their baccalaureate degrees from universities across the United States including: University of Hawaii, University of Oregon, University of Arizona, University of San Francisco, University of Wisconsin, California State University (Chico, Fullerton, Long Beach, and Sonoma campuses), and Central Michigan University.
 HTIC has articulation agreements with many U.S. colleges to allow for smooth transfer and the College provides guidance to students wishing to transfer and earn a baccalaureate degree from virtually any university in the United States.

-This degree requirement plan is recommended for students who are interested in earning a baccalaureate degree from a Tokai University Educational System college or university, but who wish to start their program of study at HTIC and transfer after graduation.
+This degree requirement plan is recommended for students who are interested in earning a baccalaureate degree from a Tokai University Educational System college or other Japanese college or university, but who wish to start their program of study at HTIC and transfer after graduation.
 This plan is open to all students with Japanese language fluency.

 This degree requirement plan is for students who are interested in the American Associate in Arts (A.A.) degree as their final educational goal.
 These students are interested in pursuing technical studies or employment after graduation.